 Can you imagine vividly that feeling of waking up refreshed, energized, and ready to take on the day?
 If not, it might have been a long time since you’ve had a good night’s sleep.
 A lot of us struggle with getting good sleep — nearly 70 million Americans have a sleep disorder and 30% of adults experience short-term insomnia.

 There are countless remedies that are supposed to help us sleep, some scientifically proven and others…not so much.
 Taking melatonin supplements is one of the most common solutions people turn to when they want better sleep.
 Maybe you’ve started taking melatonin gummies yourself to solve your sleep problems!
-Many of my clients and friends ask me about melatonin.
+Many of my clients and friends ask me about the melatonin benefits in sleep.
 Specifically they ask: Is taking melatonin safe?
 What the effects are on health and wellness?

 In this blog post, I’m answering all your melatonin questions: